phyphox/experiment-collection/template.md

 A short description of the used material.

 ## Setup
 The setup of the experiemt, best visualized with some images.
 The phyphox code of the experiment belongs here.
+The phyphox file has to be linked as `[Dowload Name](/path/to/file.phyphox)`.

 First, we have an images, which goes over the whole page.
 All images should be clickable, so they can be shown in a new tab in fullscreen.
 This is achieved by the snytax `[![Alternative Text](image path to show when clicked)][image path]`